Wilson Eyre House

-The Wilson Eyre House is an historic, American residence that is located in the Washington Square West neighborhood of Philadelphia, Pennsylvania.
+The Wilson Eyre House is an historic residence in the Washington Square West neighborhood of Philadelphia, Pennsylvania, United States.

 The house was added to the National Register of Historic Places in 1977.

 History and architectural features

 Built between 1830 and 1835, this historic structure is a three-story brick dwelling with a low to medium roof and dormer.
 A three-story brick extension was added in 1909 by its then-owner, architect Wilson Eyre (1858-1944).
 Eyre purchased the home in 1909, and occupied it until his death in 1944.

-The house was added to the National Register of Historic Places in 1977.